 I hope this list helps you when making decisions about curriculum.
 It’s a very personal decision that you and only you should make.
 Don’t be too persuaded by what all your friends are using.
 What they’re using may or may not work for your family.
 Same thing for vendors when you’re at a conference or book fair.
 They can be pretty persuasive!

-Be smart, ask lots of questions.
+Be smart, and ask lots of questions.
 Look at different ways you can use it.
 Does it fit your teaching style or your child’s learning style?
 Can it be adapted?
 How much time does it take in a day to teach it?
 The better feel you get for a curriculum the more you know whether it will work or not for you.
 If you have any questions about anything I have used, ask away!